aertslab/pySCENIC/docs/faq.rst

     pip install dask==1.0.0 distributed'>=1.21.6,<2.0.0'

-But in many cases this still results in issues.
+But in many cases this still results in issues with the GRN step.
-An alternative is to use the multiprocessing implementation of Arboreto recently included in pySCENIC (:code:`scripts/arboreto_with_multiprocessing.py`).
+An alternative is to use the multiprocessing implementation of Arboreto recently included in pySCENIC (`arboreto_with_multiprocessing.py <https://github.com/aertslab/pySCENIC/blob/master/scripts/arboreto_with_multiprocessing.py>`_).
 This script uses the Arboreto and pySCENIC codebase to run GRNBoost2 (or GENIE3) without Dask.
 The eliminates the possibility of running the GRN step across multiple nodes, but brings provides additional stability.
 The run time is generally equivalent to the Dask implementation using the same number of workers.